akosel/ruta/README.md

 # ruta
-Simple rasperry pi controller for irrigation system
+Simple irrigation controller software for running on a raspberry pi

 # Requirements

-- Raspberry pi 3 or 4 running Ubuntu 21.04
+- Raspberry pi 3 or 4 running Ubuntu 21.04.
+In reality, any single-board computer with GPIO pins should work.
+For the wiring side, I followed this [hackster tutorial](https://www.hackster.io/Ryan33/raspberry-pi-web-page-based-sprinkler-controller-00d26f).
+Please be cautious when working with electricity.
 - Python >= 3.8

 # Install